 We look objectively at the complex problems departments face and apply an array of analytical and modelling techniques to help them find better solutions.
 Better solutions, of course, mean better policies.
 And once these are formulated, we use advanced modelling techniques to gauge their potential impact before they're delivered.
 In this way, we can help ensure that public money is spent wisely, on policies that our analysis predicts will be effective.

-Depending on location and department, salaries for our 2018 placements started at around £16,641 pro rata for both summer and year long placements.
-You’ll also receive a minimum of 22 days' annual holiday (pro rata) in addition to public and privilege days.
-Many departments also offer flexible working hours, access to internal and external training, interview practise sessions, and the opportunity to attend conferences and seminars.
+Last year the salary ranges were from £19,000 to £26,500 pro-rata depending on location and department (£19,000-£22,500 (National), £23,500-£26,500 (London) pro rata).
+Students received a minimum of 23 days' annual holiday (pro rata) in addition to public and privilege days.
+Many departments also offer flexible working hours, access to internal and external training, interview practice sessions, and the opportunity to attend conferences and seminars.

 Our analytical teams cover a broad range of remits from dealing with resource allocation, workforce planning, forecasting, performance measurement, and strategic planning.
 Previous student projects have included: